gretchenfrage/aqueduct/PROTOCOL.md

 the final frame in that stream in that direction before it finishes or resets.

-### FinalAckNack frames
+### CloseReceiver frames

-A FinalAckNack frame is encoded as:
+A CloseReceiver frame is encoded as:

 - The frame type byte: 8
-- Final reliable acks and nacks: Pos-neg range data, positive ranges represent acks, negative ranges represent nacks, and the start is the highest message number in the channel's reliable message space for which all message numbers less than it have been acked.
+- Final reliable acks and nacks: Pos-neg range data, starting at zero, wherein positive ranges represent acks, and negative ranges represent nacks.
-- Final unreliable acks and nacks: Pos-neg range of data, positive ranges represent acks, negative ranges represent nacks, and the start is where the last AckNackUnreliable for this channel left off.

-It is a protocol error for a FinalAckNack frame to occur elsewhere than as the final frame in a channel control stream in the receiver-to-sender direction.
+It is a protocol error for a CloseReceiver frame to occur elsewhere than as the final frame in a channel control stream in the receiver-to-sender direction.